Rashida Beal: FC Kansas City

 After finishing the college, she was drafted by FC Kansas City in January 2017.
 Beal played soccer as a professional in her country 's National Women's Soccer League.

 BV Cloppenburg (Germany)

 Between February and June 2020, she was with the 2.
 Frauen-Bundesliga club BV Cloppenburg in Germany.
 By February 2021, she was called up to Kansas City NWSL for the 2021 Preseason.

 FCU Olimpia Cluj (Romania)

 In August 2021, she transferred to the Romanian league champion club FCU Olimpia Cluj to play in the 2021–22 UEFA Women's Champions League qualifying rounds.
-She appeared in two matches.
+She appeared in two Champions League qualifying matches.
+She also appeared in several league games in the 2020/21 and 2021/22 season, including the 2020/21 Romanian Cup Championship.

 Kdz.
 Ereğli Belediye Spor (Turkey)

 In the beginning of 2022, she moved to Turkey and joined Kdz.
-Ereğli Belediye Spor to play in the second half of the 2021-22 Women's Super League.
+Ereğli Belediye Spor to play in the second half of the 2021–22 Women's Super League.
+She played there for 2 more full seasons, appearing in nearly every match as a starting central defender.